whipowill/d2-plugy-qol/README.md

 ### How To Use The Loot Filter

-This loot filter uses the ``BH.cfg`` file which I have customized for my purposes.
-You can try the [default](https://github.com/youbetterdont/bhconfig) filter from the original team which includes more features, but wasn't to my taste.

-I wanted to keep the loot filter as simple as possible, and using the ingame panel you should set the ping to ``Tier 6`` and set the filter to your desired level:
+I wanted to keep the loot filter as simple as possible, and using the ingame panel you can set the ping to ``Tier 6`` and set the filter to your desired level:

 - ``Off``
 - ``Minimal`` - filters white items (lesser potions + most whites).